ChiaraSapo/exp-rob-assignment3/README.md

 Also, there is a global costmap (built before) and a local costmap genreated by using data from robot's sensors in runtime.

 Recovery behaviours (when robot gets stuck): clear costmap recovery (set local costmap state to the same of global), rotate recovery (rotate of 360°).
 If they don't work, implement other methods (ex: go back to previous pas, or set a temporary goal close to the robot).

+## Explore autonomously: explore-lite package (+moveBase)
+Greedy frontier based exploration: explore greedily until no frontiers can be found, by ending goals to moveBase server.
+Teh costmap is the one of movebase, not another.
+Link chassis as base frame also here.
+Sets frontiers to explore

 ## Folders
 worlds: